The Island of Love

 The Island of Love (French: L'île d'amour) is a 1944 French drama film directed by Maurice Cam and starring Tino Rossi, Édouard Delmont and Josseline Gaël.

+Synopsis

 A Corsican fisherman becomes ensnared by a sophisticated woman and follows her to Paris.

 Cast

 Reception

 It was one of the most popular movies in France in 1945 with admissions of 3,142,290.